DataDog/integrations-extras/reboot_required/README.md

 ## Service Checks

-To create alert conditions on these service checks in Datadog, select 'System' on the [Create Monitor](https://app.datadoghq.com/monitors#/create) page, not 'Integration'.
+To create alert conditions on these service checks in Datadog, select 'Custom Check' on the [Create Monitor](https://app.datadoghq.com/monitors#/create) page, not 'Integration'.

 **`system.reboot_required`**: